 Whether you’re an amateur or a pro, there are two things to consider when comparing impedance ratings in headphones for electronic drums.

 The lower the impedance, the easier the headphones are to drive in general.
 Now, this also means that you might have to pay extra.
 It’s all about impedance matching.
-If your headphone output is very high, it can probably drive headphones of any input impedance rating.
+If you have a dedicated amp and its output is very high, it can probably drive headphones of any input impedance rating.

-Saving money on the initial purchase and going for a pair of low impedance headphones might also mean that you’ll end up paying for separate amplification.
+Going for a pair of high impedance headphones might also mean that you’ll end up paying for separate amplification.
 The signal will always flow, but if there’s an impedance mismatch and you can’t drive your headphones properly, the extreme low and high frequencies will get rolled off.

 Choosing Between In-Ear Monitors and Overhead Headphones